Firobe/nes-ml/README.md

 - Cycle-accute CPU (see [`6502-ml`](https://github.com/Firobe/6502-ml))
 - Cycle-accurate PPU (with rough edges)
 - Partially implemented cycle-accurate APU (with rough edges)
+- Save states (only one, and pretty slow)
 - Implemented mappers: 1, 3